 Use Real-Time Event Monitoring to subscribe to standard events published by Salesforce to monitor activity in your org.
-You can subscribe to this data from an external data system of your choice using a streaming API client.
+You can subscribe to this data from an external data system of your choice using a Pub/Sub API client, or use event relays to send the real-time events to Amazon EventBridge.